BdEINSALyon/logos-bde/README.md

 # Logos BdE INSA Lyon

-This logos are exclusive from BdE INSA Lyon.
-You can not use without direct authorization of Bureau Des Elèves de l'INSA Lyon.
+These logos are exclusive from BdE INSA Lyon.
+You can not use without direct authorization of Bureau Des Élèves de l'INSA Lyon.

 © 2013 - 2015 BdE INSA Lyon, All Rights Reserved

 To ask use of this logos, write a mail to bde[dot]courrier[at]insa-lyon.fr or to :